abdulbahajaj/bel/README.md

 ### Ease of mastery
 A good language is easy to master.
 Afterall, how good is a language that requires a decade of your life to become somewhat good at?
 Bel is designed to be really easy to learn.
-We achieve that by only adding the features that are absolutely necessary.
+We achieve that by adding the features that are absolutely necessary.
 You will be able to become a Bel expert in less than a year.